-The kitchen serves classic French fare like a beef bourguignon but they also use a Josper charcoal grill for the steaks, while roasted birds come out of a rotisserie.
-Chef Árpád Győrffy is at his finest when it comes to the tasting menu, aptly called “blind date”: guests receive no information upfront, not even the number of courses, leaving themselves entirely in the hands of the Mr. Győrffy.
-On my visit, it was an exuberant eight-course feast featuring raw oysters, salmon roe, pigeon breast, and venison loin, among others.
+The kitchen specializes in classic French fare like beef bourguignon, but Chef Árpád Győrffy is at his finest when it comes to the tasting menu, aptly named “blind date:” guests have to put themselves in the hands of the chef as they receive no upfront information, not even the number of courses.
+On my most recent visit, it was an exuberant eight-course feast that included raw oysters, salmon roe, squab breast, and venison loin.
 Győrffy cut his teeth at other Budapest fine dining restaurants like Arany Kaviár and Alabárdos, and his pedigree shows through in his delicate plating technique, flavor combinations, and ability to balance dishes with light vegetable and fruit purees.
+The tasting menu costs €60, excluding alcohol, which isn't unreasonable for this indulgence when compared with other restaurants of similar caliber.

-So, don’t hold anything back, and go for the full experience.
-The c. €60 price tag, excluding alcohol, is more than reasonable for this indulgence.
-I also enjoyed the cheeseburger (€16) - the 200 gram / 7 ounce Angus patty exhibits a level of beefiness I haven't experienced elsewhere in Budapest.
-It's a classic burger with few garnishes (tomato, lettuce, cheddar) that let the meat and the squishy, toasted bun do the talking.
+Pricey as it was, I also enjoyed the €16 cheeseburger - the 200 gram / 7 ounce Angus patty exhibits a wonderfully intense beefiness.
+It's a classic burger with few garnishes (tomato, lettuce, cheddar) that lets the meat and the squishy, toasted bun do the talking.
 On Sundays, Kollázs serves a €40 per person lavish brunch buffet that includes seafood and plenty of other treats (no egg-based breakfast though).

 The cocktail bar offers over 20 types of classic cocktails, ranging from €8 to €13, with a slight twist.